Designing and Evaluating a Conversational Agent for Early Diagnosis of Alzheimer's Disease and Related Dementias: Conclusion

-The system conducts semi-structured diagnostic interviews with both the patient and an informant present, using a specialist-developed question set for early ADRD diagnosis.
-Questions were adapted from the Assessment of Cognitive Complaints Toolkit for AD (ACCT-AD), developed by a state-wide Alzheimer's disease centers for primary care providers. \cite{CADC2018manual, CADC2018toolkit}.
-This set contains approximately thirty topic areas, such as \textit{Memory Difficulties}, \textit{Language Difficulties}, \textit{Empathy Changes} and \textit{Motor Changes}, each with one main question and three to four follow-up questions.
-Follow-ups are designed to probe for specific symptoms or contextual details, and are conditionally triggered based on the participant’s main response.
+Our long-term aim is to deliver a phone call–based conversational agent that can be used remotely by older adults and their informants.
+However, in this early-stage pilot study, we developed a voice-interactive system that was deployed on a secure web platform and tested in-person with patients and their informants (e.g., spouse or adult child) before visits to a large urban cognitive neurology clinic.
+Figure~\ref{fig:system-ui} shows the interface presented to participants during the interview.
+The system design was guided by interaction principles for older adults and incorporated support for multi-party participation (see Section \ref{subsec:interaction_design}).
+The system conducts semi-structured diagnostic interviews using a specialist-developed question set for early ADRD diagnosis adapted from the Assessment of Cognitive Complaints Toolkit for AD (ACCT-AD). \cite{CADC2018manual, CADC2018toolkit}.
+This set contains approximately thirty topic areas, such as \textit{Memory Difficulties}, \textit{Language Difficulties}, \textit{Personality Changes} and \textit{Motor Changes}.
+Each topic area has one main question and three to four follow-up questions probing for specific symptoms or contextual details based on the participant’s responses.
 These conditional branching rules are embedded in the system prompt provided to the conversational agent.
 This structure enables systematic coverage of key diagnostic areas while supporting natural branching in the conversation.
 The entire system was deployed in a secure AWS environment and is powered by Claude 3.5, a large language model by Anthropic~\cite{anthropic2024claude35}, through the Bedrock API\footnote{Amazon Bedrock is a managed service that provides secure API access to foundation models, ensuring compliance with institutional security requirements.}.
 The web interface was developed using Gradio~\cite{gradio}.
 Audio is processed in real time using Whisper~\cite{radford2023whisper} for automatic speech recognition (STT) and Kokoro~\cite{kokoro82m_hf_2024} for text-to-speech (TTS).
-All audio recordings and corresponding text transcripts were stored with timestamps for post-hoc analysis, and post-interview experience feedback from participants was also collected for qualitative analysis using a REDCap \footnote{REDCap (Research Electronic Data Capture) is a secure, web-based platform designed for building and managing online surveys and databases, widely used in academic and clinical research.}.
+All audio recordings and corresponding text transcripts were stored with timestamps for post-hoc analysis, and post-interview experience feedback from participants was also collected for qualitative analysis using REDCap \footnote{REDCap (Research Electronic Data Capture) is a secure, web-based platform designed for building and managing online surveys and databases, widely used in academic and clinical research.}.